SixZeroSevenNine/IOMMU/ASUS-Maximus-IV-Gene-Z.md

 quiet iommu=1 intel_iommu=on video=vesafb:off,efifb:off
 ```
 3. Execute ```update-grub``` and reboot.
-4. Using this tiny script, get the IOMMU groups:
-5. Gather IOMMU groups using this tiny script:
+4. Gather IOMMU groups using this tiny script:
 ```
 #!/bin/bash
 for d in /sys/kernel/iommu_groups/*/devices/*; do